 Monterey aims to provide professional quality products for home gardeners.
 This is one of the premium quality horticulture oil on the market.

 It acts as an insect killer as well as a leaf protector for foliar plants.
-It targets all types of soft-bodied insects like mealybugs, whiteflies, aphids even spider mites.
+It targets soft-bodied insects like mealybugs, whiteflies, aphids, and even spider mites.

 Horticulture oils can be used throughout the year during the growing season.
-However, if you want to protect the plant from possible infection during dormant months, you can apply it at the beginning of dormancy to enhance its effectiveness against pests.
+However, to protect the plant from possible infection during dormant months, you can apply it at the beginning of dormancy to enhance its effectiveness against pests.

-- Can be used as a fungicide, miticide, and insecticide
+- It can be used as a fungicide, miticide, and insecticide

 - Suitable for fruit trees